 Request PAC Support

 To be considered for PAC funds, you must be a candidate for a state-level office (Governor/Lieutenant Governor, Attorney General, Chief Financial Officer, Commissioner of Agriculture and Consumer Services, State Legislature) in Florida.
 By law, federal-level candidates cannot receive PAC funds.
 Candidates seeking PAC support must contact Kyle Simon at firstname.lastname@example.org.
-All requests will be reviewed by the PAC Board for a final decision.
+All requests will be reviewed by the PAC Board of directors for a final decision.

 Board of Directors